dfelinto/blender-manual/manual/compositing/types/color/alpha_over.rst

 -------

 In the next example, the *Factor* is used to make a "Fade In" effect.
-This effect can be animated by adding a *Time* node to feed the *Factor* socket as shown below.
+This effect can be animated by adding a *Time* node inputted in the *Factor* socket as shown below.
 Over the course of 30 frames, the *Alpha Over* node outputs an image that starts with the pure background image, and the title slowly appearing.